TheWhale01/ircbooks/README.md

 # IRCbooks
 Is a web interface for irc.irchighway.net/#ebooks to download ebooks.
-It's made with Django
+Made with python-socketio and vuejs

 ## Project still in development...